Steadying0235/gpu-screen-recorder-fork/README.md

 ## I have an old nvidia GPU that supports nvenc but I get a cuda error when trying to record
 Newer ffmpeg versions don't support older nvidia cards.
 Try installing GPU Screen Recorder flatpak from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder) instead.
 It comes with an older ffmpeg version which might work for your GPU.
 ## I get a black screen/glitches while live streaming
 It seems like ffmpeg earlier than version 6.1 has some type of bug.
 Install ffmpeg 6.1 and then reinstall GPU Screen Recorder to fix this issue.
+The flatpak version of GPU Screen Recorder comes with ffmpeg 6.1 so no extra steps are needed.

 # Donations
 If you want to donate you can donate via bitcoin or monero.